FAQ

 Facility Operators

-How will Numa affect my work?
+Does Numa require maintenance?
+How will it affect my work?

 Can I remotely override the Numa-I?